Royal hero vanquishing Greek hoplite

 Collection ex-Mrs William H. Moore Collection

-Museum Number MMA L55.49.126 – Mrs Moore 118
+Museum number MMA L55.49.126 – Mrs Moore 118

 Condition, shape slightly chipped upper and lower edges

-Culture / Production Place Achaemenid
+Culture Achaemenid

 Provenance ex-Mrs William H. Moore Collection; on loan to the MMA by The Right Reverend Paul Moore Jr. from 1955